 Whether your HVAC system is for a large commercial facility or within your home, it’s important to take care of your equipment.
 As seasons change, your HVAC equipment becomes more vulnerable.
 This is because the system must change its essential function from heating to cooling or vice versa with the shift in the weather.
 It is also important to note that each season requires different maintenance practices.
 Here are some simple DIY instructions to help extend the life and efficiency of your equipment.
 With these basic tasks completed, you can end the suffering of inefficient heating and cooling and high utility bills.Did you know #HVAC systems can last over 15 years?
 See how to make it happen!
 Click To Tweet

-- Go to your A/C and write down the filter sizes.
-If you want to go the extra mile, check out the manufacturer’s recommendations in the operation manual or perform a search of the model # on the web.
+- Step 1: Go to your A/C and write down the filter sizes for your system.
+If you want to go the extra mile, you can also check out the manufacturer’s recommendations in the operation manual or perform a search of the model number on the web.

-- Set a reminder in your phone or calendar to switch out your filters.
+- Step 3: Set a reminder in your phone or calendar to switch out your filters.
 Our expert technicians recommend checking the level of dust and debris every few weeks during the key months mentioned above.
 Your home or facility’s filters should be replaced when dirty.
 Regardless of visible wear and tear, you should change your filters at least once per quarter.

-- Step 4: Repeat steps 1 thru 3 as needed!
+- Step 4: Repeat steps 1 thru through 3 as needed.

 Ventilation is Key

-Indoors: Leave proper clearance for your return air grills.
+Leave proper clearance for your return air grills.
 In commercial spaces, these grills are typically perforated.
-In your home, this grill is usually the largest and is located in the living room or the largest space in your house.
-If you have children, chances are there are a few toys and other debris.
+In your home, this grill is usually located in the living room or the largest space in your house.
+Ensure that air is able to properly flow in and out of each vent and return.

 Clean Those Coils

 This is necessary specifically in warmer weather and if your HVAC systems are outside.
-This equipment has small grooves within their coils that can easily get packed with debris, pollens and vegetation.
-The more build up, the worse off the system will be.
+This equipment has small grooves within their coils that can easily get packed with debris, pollens, and vegetation.
+The more build-up, the worse off the system will be.
 A simple fix?
 Take a hose to it.
 Spray down your outdoor HVAC system to remove pollen and other debris.

 All these recommendations are easy things you can do yourself within your home or business.
 This will help you save time, money, and improve the efficiency of your HVAC.
-By following these simple stress-reducing tips, you’ll low the need for maintenance and replacing the HVAC equipment you have – making your system last longer.
+By following these simple stress-reducing tips, you’ll low the need for maintenance and replacing the HVAC equipment you have, all while making your system last longer.
 However, we know not all problems can be solved so easily.
-If your HVAC system is causing trouble, be sure to reach out to Rasmussen Mechanical for all your HVAC maintenance needs.
+If your HVAC system is causing trouble, be sure to reach out to Rasmussen Mechanical Services for all your commercial HVAC maintenance needs.
 Our HVAC technicians are dedicated to providing timely and professional service for our customers.